Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 rover

-As a teacher, you can extend your nurturing nature beyond your classroom and into the world of pet care.
-Fortunately, many platforms like Rover now allow you to channel your love for pets into a rewarding side hustle as a dog walker or pet sitter.
+As a teacher, you can extend your nurturing nature beyond your classroom and into the world of pets.

 Dog walking earnings can vary depending on the number of dogs you're looking after and the number of hours you commit to this side gig.
 On average, a dog walking side job can earn you $15 an hour.

-Getting into the delivery driver business offers a flexible way to earn extra income outside your classroom.
-These earnings can also vary based on the delivery distance, tips and peak delivery times.
-Signing up for most delivery driver services, such as DoorDash, Instacart, or Uber Eats, is also relatively straightforward.
+Getting into the delivery driver business is a flexible way to earn extra income outside of your classroom.
+The money you make can vary based on the delivery distance, tips and peak delivery times.

-This side hustle can make you an average of $19 an hour, excluding potential earning tips.
+This proven side hustle can make you an average of $19 an hour, excluding potential earning tips.
 However, you must have a reliable vehicle, a valid driver's license, and meet other eligibility criteria set by the delivery service.

-3. Babysitting
+7. Babysitting

 care babysitting

-As a teacher, you're likely already tuned to the behaviors and needs of children.
-Therefore, babysitting should feel more natural as it allows you to leverage your caregiving skills and experience.
-Many platforms like Care.com and Sittercity are great places to connect with families looking for babysitters to look after their children.
+As a teacher, you're already tuned to the behaviors and needs of children.
+So, babysitting should feel more natural as it allows you to tap into your caregiving skills and experience.

 The pay for babysitting usually depends on the number of children you're looking after, their ages, and the going rate in your area.
 On average, babysitting can make you around $15 an hour per child.